One-party period of the Republic of Turkey: Massacres

 The Zilan Massacre took place in the Zilan or Zeylan valley (Kurdish: Geliyê Zîlan, Turkish: Zilan Deresi, Zeylân Deresi) located to the north of the town of Erciş in Van Province.
 The massacre took place in July 1930, before the Third Ararat Operation (Turkish: Üçüncü Ağrı Harekâtı, September 7–14, 1930), which was a military operation of the Turkish IX Corps under the command of Ferik (Lieutenant General) Salih (Omurtak) against Mount Ararat.
 The number of people killed in the massacre varies according to different sources.
-According to the daily newspaper Cumhuriyet (July 16, 1930), about 15,000 people died.Ahmet Kahraman, ibid, p.
-211, Karaköse, 14 (Özel muhabirimiz bildiriyor) ...
+According to the daily newspaper Cumhuriyet (July 16, 1930), about 15,000 people died.
 The account of Hesen Hîşyar Serdî (1907 – September 14, 1985), a writer and participant in the Ararat rebellion, states that 47,000 villagers from 18 villages of Ademan, Sipkan, Zilan and Hesenan tribes were killed.
 Armenian researcher Garo Sasuni states that 5,000 women, children and the elderly were massacred.
 Finally, according to Berliner Tageblatt, the Turks in the area of Zilan destroyed 220 villages and massacred 4,500 women and the elderly.

 The Dersim Massacre took place in 1937 and 1938 in Dersim, now called Tunceli Province, in Turkey.
 It was the outcome of a Turkish military campaign against the Dersim Rebellion by local ethnic minority groups against Turkey's Resettlement Law of 1934.
 Thousands of Alevi Kurds and Zazas died and many others were internally displaced due to the conflict.